kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 ## Overview

-Kyma uses Prometheus alerting rules to monitor the health of resources and inform about issues.
+Kyma uses Prometheus alerting rules to monitor the health of resources and inform about potential issues.

 ## Details